Sheikh-Muhammad-Mujtaba/Data_Cleaner_Python_App/README.md

 ## ✨ Overview

-**Data Cleaner Pro** is a powerful Streamlit-based tool that allows users to upload, clean, transform, and convert data files (CSV, XLSX, Markdown, HTML). applies various cleaning operations, and provides file conversion options for better usability.
+**Data Cleaner Pro** is a powerful Streamlit-based tool that allows users to upload, clean, transform, and convert data files (CSV, XLSX, Markdown, HTML).
+It applies various cleaning operations and provides file conversion options for better usability.

 ## 🚀 Features